todrobbins/writings/poetry/2011-08_endless.md

 “We are like these waves,” you say.
-As I pull you close with my weathered hand, you continue, “We have also struggled against the moon, and have likewise earned carved our memories into the boundaries of this world.”
+As I pull you close with my weathered hand, you continue, “We have also struggled against the moon, and have likewise carved our memories into the boundaries of this world.”

 “True,” I say,